|Posted: July 21, 2013, 8:25 pm - IP Logged|

 I will consider the opinion that my winnings are a product of chance if you are willing to consider

 they are not.
-Most great discoveries come while searching for something else
+Many great discoveries come while searching for something else